LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/docs/tutorials/debug/1-ngrok.md

 ngrok config edit
 ```

-Into the file that opens in our default editor we add the following lines at the end:
+Into the file that opens in our default editor we append the following lines:

 ```yaml
 tunnels: